Inuit: Pre-contact history

 In the early 21st century, mitochondrial DNA research has supported the theory of continuity between the Tuniit and the Sadlermiut peoples.
 It also provided evidence that a population displacement did not occur within the Aleutian Islands between the Dorset and Thule transition.
+However a subsequent 2012 genetic analysis showed no genetic link between the Sadlermiut and the Dorset or Tuniit people.
 In contrast to other Tuniit populations, the Aleut and Sadlermiut benefited from both geographical isolation and their ability to adopt certain Thule technologies.

-In Canada and Greenland, Inuit circulated almost exclusively north of the "arctic tree line", the effective southern border of Inuit society.
-The most southern "officially recognized" Inuit community in the world is Rigolet in Nunatsiavut.
+In Canada and Greenland, Inuit circulated almost exclusively north of the Arctic tree line, with the exception of Inuit in Labrador where there are large swaths of coastal barrens.
+In Labrador there are two Inuit groups, one accepted by Inuit Tapiriit Kanatami, Nunatsiavut and one independent, NunatuKavut.
+The most southern Inuit community in Nunatsiavut is Rigolet while the most southern community within the traditional Inuit territory of NunatuKavut and in the world is L'anse au Clair, Labrador.

-South of Nunatsiavut, the descendants of the southern Labrador Inuit in NunatuKavut continued their traditional transhumant semi-nomadic way of life until the mid-1900s.
-The Nunatukavummuit people usually moved among islands and bays on a seasonal basis.
-They did not establish stationary communities.
 In other areas south of the tree line, non-Inuit indigenous cultures were well established.
-The culture and technology of Inuit society that served so well in the Arctic were not suited to subarctic regions, so they did not displace their southern neighbors.
+As a result of being challenged by groups south of the tree line, including the Chukchi and Siberian Yupik for Russian Iñupiat, the Arctic Athabascans and Gwichʼin for Alaskan Iñupiat and Inuvialuit, the Cree for Nunavummiut (Nunavut Inuit) and Nunavimmiut (Northern Quebec Inuit), and the Innu for Nunatsiavummiut (Labrador Inuit) and NunatuKavummiut (Southern Inuit or Inuit-Metis), the Inuit did not make significant progress southward, or in the case of Labrador, eastward.

-Inuit had trade relations with more southern cultures; boundary disputes were common and gave rise to aggressive actions.
+Inuit had trade relations with more southern cultures; boundary disputes were frequent and gave rise to aggressive actions.
 Warfare was not uncommon among those Inuit groups with sufficient population density.
 Inuit such as the Nunamiut (Uummarmiut), who inhabited the Mackenzie River delta area, often engaged in warfare.
 The more sparsely settled Inuit in the Central Arctic, however, did so less often.